Skip to content

 Test indexing

-1. To verify if indexing is working, publish a new test post with title of “New test post” with content “This post contains some words to search for.
-Who likes cheeseburgers?
-What about hot dogs?”.
+1. Create and publish a new test post with the title “New test post” and the content “This post contains the word potato for testing.”

 vip dev-env exec --slug=example-site -- wp vip-search health validate-counts